cappe987/cappe987.github.io/content/blog/programming/2022-09-17-the-day-make-started-crashing.md

 with Ubuntu 21.04 to build it for many years in the future.

 I turned my attention back to the "faulty" package in our build system.
-Since it was never really handled in an ideal way I decided to dig into that instead, resulting in the package being split up and treated the same as every package should be treated in the build system.
+Since it was never really handled in an ideal way I decided to dig into that instead.

-Only after doing this did I discover this piece of Make code: `$(.VARIABLES)`.
-I realize I should have looked closer at this code earlier, but at a glance the code around it didn't do anything groundbreaking.
+Only after doing this did I discover this piece of Make code: `$(.VARIABLES)` that was used as input to the `filter` function, which made sense given that it matched with the name of the function responsible for the segmentation fault.
+I should have looked closer at this code earlier, but at a glance the code around it didn't do anything groundbreaking.
 It turns out this is a special variable in Make that holds all other variables' names, and it was being iterated over.

 I still have not found out why it suddenly became an issue on Ubuntu 22, but at least I found what caused the issue.
 This journey has been a very interesting and educational one.
-I learnt a lot about our build system and Make in general.
-Time well spent!
+Build tools are the last thing you expect to crash when writing code.